-March CE Primary has a documented mental health strategy in place, that is shared with all staff.
-The school's appointed named mental health leads are Jenny Horn and Kirsty Cass .The school will ensure the named mental health lead(s) and other staff are appropriately trained for their roles in mental health issues and understand the school systems for raising concerns so help can be put in place.
+The March CE Primary School has a documented mental health strategy in place, that is shared with all staff.
+The school's appointed named mental health lead(s) Miss Horn and Mrs Cass The school will ensure the named mental health lead(s) and other staff are appropriately trained for their roles in mental health issues and understand the school systems for raising concerns so help can be put in place.

-March CE Primary will raise awareness with pupils, so they understand the importance of mental health through a Relationships Education curriculum and ensure each child knows how seek help, when needed.
+The March CE Primary School will raise awareness with pupils, so they understand the importance of mental health through a Relationships Education curriculum and ensure each child knows how seek help, when needed.
 Details on the school's approach to mental health, together with sources of information and support, should be made available on the school website.